mrdc48/persist-information---signup/README.md

 # persist-information---signup
-### In This repository the information is stored to the local storage as well as it will be displayed on the pages by use of regular expression.
+### In This repository the information is stored to the local storage as well as it will be displayed on the pages.
 JavaScript HTML and CSS

 ## Demo